Oden Bowie: Thoroughbred racing

 Oden Bowie was an avid horseman who served for nineteen years as President of the Pimlico Jockey Club, and as President of the Maryland Jockey Club.
 At Fairview Plantation he bred Thoroughbred racehorses.
 Among his successful runners, Crickmore was voted the retrospective American Champion Two-Year-Old Colt of 1880.

 In 1868, at a dinner party in Saratoga Springs, New York, Bowie and associates agreed to hold a horse race in 1870 for the yearlings owned by attendees at the party.
 A wager was placed and the winner of the race would host the losers for dinner.
 Both Saratoga and the American Jockey Club made bids for the event, but Bowie pledged to build a grand racetrack in his home state if the race were to be run in Baltimore.
 The Dixie Stakes, (also known as the Dinner Party Stakes) and Pimlico Race Course were the results.

 Slavery

 Before the Civil War, Fairview had many slaves.
-Charles Branch Clark wrote in 1946 in the Maryland Historical Magazine that seventy of Oden Bowie's slaves enlisted in the Union Army.
+Charles Branch Clark wrote in 1946 in the Maryland Historical Magazine that 70 of Bowie's slaves enlisted in the Union Army.

 Family and private life

 Bowie spent most of his life at Fairview Plantation.
 He married Alice Carter on December 3, 1851.
 She was the daughter of Charles H. Carter and Rosalie Eugenia Calvert Carter of Goodwood, Prince George's County.
 Alice's mother was a descendant of George Calvert, 1st Baron Baltimore the first colonial proprietor of the Province of Maryland.
+His cousin was state delegate Reginald Bowie.

 Death

-Bowie died after a brief illness on December 4, 1894 and was buried at Fairview.
+Bowie died after a brief illness on December 4, 1894, and was buried at Fairview.